What We Are

 The Ellis County Children’s Advocacy Center is a child friendly, child focused non-profit organization that is comfortable, private, and both physically and psychologically safe for diverse populations of children and their non-offending caregivers.

 Who We Serve

-The Gingerbread House provides a non-threatening atmosphere for the investigation of sexual and physical abuse.
-Each interview is conducted with an emphasis on the child's comfort, minimal number of interviews, and proper evidence collection.
+The Ellis County Children’s Advocacy Center provides a non-threatening atmosphere for the investigation of child abuse and child crime.
+Each forensic interview is conducted with an emphasis on the child's comfort, minimal number of interviews, and proper evidence collection.

 Training and Education

 The Ellis County Children’s Advocacy Center provides multidisciplinary training to professionals whose job related duties affect the physical and emotional protection and treatment of children.